Click the "Select File" button above, and choose your FRC file.

 Convert FRC to another file type

-To convert your FRC file to another format, you need FS Recorder or other Game software.
+To convert FRC recordings to another format, you need FS Recorder or other Game software.

 Convert a file to FRC